The Raiden Project: Reception

+According to Famitsu, The Raiden Project sold 61,346 copies in its first week on the market and 120,651 copies during its lifetime in Japan.
+The Japanese publication Micom BASIC Magazine ranked the game second in popularity in its April 1995 issue.
+It received generally favorable reviews.

-On release, Famicom Tsūshin scored the game a 27 out of 40.
-The four reviewers of Electronic Gaming Monthly described it as an outstanding arcade translation.
+Electronic Gaming Monthlys four reviewers described it as an outstanding arcade translation.
 They especially praised the inclusion of Raiden II, as they generally felt that the original Raiden had become dated and that Raiden II was more challenging and fun.
-GamePro, in contrast, commented that both games are very dated, with repetitive gameplay and overdone concepts.
-They also complained of slowdown in the two-player mode and concluded that The Raiden Project is "closer to where games have been than where they're going".

-Next Generation reviewed the game, rating it two stars out of five, and stated that "Raiden Project is a solid indicator of the PlayStation's ability to manipulate sprites and as such will find a welcome home with early adopters.
+GamePros Bonehead, in contrast, commented that both games are very dated, with repetitive gameplay and overdone concepts.
+Bonehead also complained of slowdown in the two-player mode and concluded that The Raiden Project is "closer to where games have been than where they're going".
+Next Generation assessed that "Raiden Project is a solid indicator of the PlayStation's ability to manipulate sprites and as such will find a welcome home with early adopters.
 But with endless credits at your disposal, and some poorly structured action, it's an ultimately shallow experience".